aidanconnoroneill/CourseAssignment/README.md

 # Course Assignment

 A project that assigns courses to students using weighted maximum satisfiability techniques in an effort to maximize utility.
 It guarantees that, should such a solution exist, each course will have at minimum 5 students and at most 10 and that students will not receive courses that they have not requested.
-It offers two objective functions that give preference to students first picks over their second picks and so on and so forth.
+It offers two objective functions that give preference to students' first picks over their second picks and so on and so forth.

 ### Prerequisites